mriffle/nf-skyline-dia-ms/docs/source/set_up_aws.rst

 Make S3 bucket
 ==============
 Create a new S3 bucket to store the Nextflow workflow files and results.
-To create the S3 bucket, see `Creating a bucket <https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html>`.
+To create the S3 bucket, see *Creating a bucket* in https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html.
 Refer to the following table to determine what options to select.

 =====================================  ============
 Option                                 Value